+1 us.
 How many years you and Frank for?
-1 us.
-MS. LORNA BROWN: Thirty-nine (39) years.
-2 MS. GLADYS RADEK: Thirty-nine (39) years 3 4 they've been together and raised their family.
-And they're the solid rock of our family.
-5 6 And they've always welcomed us with open arms, no matter what we did, no matter what kind of trouble we got into, 7 they were always there.
+2 MS. LORNA BROWN: Thirty-nine (39) years.
+3 MS. GLADYS RADEK: Thirty-nine (39) years 4 they've been together and raised their family.
+5 And they're the solid rock of our family.
+6 And they've always welcomed us with open arms, no matter 7 what we did, no matter what kind of trouble we got into, 8 they were always there.
 And she was there for Tamara too.
-8 9 [Information redacted pursuant to Rule 55].
-And he's a spitfire just like Tamara was.
-He's a little 10 hellion but you know what?
-He knows that he's loved and 11 12 that's the most important thing in his life right now.
+9 [Information redacted pursuant to Rule 55].
+10 And he's a spitfire just like Tamara was.
+He's a little 11 hellion but you know what?
+He knows that he's loved and 12 that's the most important thing in his life right now.
+13 [Information redacted pursuant to Rule 55].
+14 Well, I went through that too 40 years ago and I ended up 15 in jail.
 [Information redacted pursuant to Rule 55].
-13 Well, I went through that too 40 years ago and I ended up 14 15 in jail.
-[Information redacted pursuant to Rule 55].
-And with our love that's not going to happen because we're 16 going to hold onto him dearly and we're not going to allow 17 that to happen.
-We're going to stand together strong for 18 him.
-Because there's something that nobody really thinks 19 when our women and girls go missing, especially the young 20 21 mothers, is what happens to those kids?
-I think about the stories that I've heard 22 over the years.
-I think about Georgina Papin actually and I think about the fact that she had seven children.
-And what happened after she disappeared?
+And 16 with our love that's not going to happen because we're 17 going to hold onto him dearly and we're not going to allow 18 that to happen.
+We're going to stand together strong for 19 him.
+Because there's something that nobody really thinks 20 when our women and girls go missing, especially the young 21 mothers, is what happens to those kids?
+22 I think about the stories that I've heard 23 over the years.
+I think about Georgina Papin actually and 24 I think about the fact that she had seven children.
+And 25 what happened after she disappeared?
 [Information redacted

-1 pursuant to Rule 55].

-2 That's what happens.
-And some of them will

-3 never see each other again.
-We're not going to allow that
+1 pursuan t to Rul le 55].
+2 That's what happens. .
+An d some of them will 3 never s ee each other again. .
+We're not going to a allow that

 4 to happen.

-5 We need to hang onto our children.
-We need 6 to protect them.
-We need to teach them that the road that 7 we took is wrong.
+We need to hang onto our children.
+We need to protect them.
+We need to teach them that the road that we took is wrong.
 The mask isn't going to work.
-That mask 8 is not going to work.
+That mask is not going to work.
 The alcohol is not going to work.

-9 The drugs aren't going to work because they only take your 10 pain away for a little while.
+The drugs aren't going to work because they only take your pain away for a little while.
 It's a temporary fix.

-What we need to do is raise our children 11 with love.
+What we need to do is raise our children with love.
 We need to teach our children a way of life.
-12 We need to teach them that we do live off the land, that 13 we're fishermen, we're hunters, we're gatherers, we're 14 15 beaters, we're beautiful, all of us.
-And this government has been trying for 500 -- over 500 years to rid Canada of 16 17 the Indians and we're still here.
+We need to teach them that we do live off the land, that we're fishermen, we're hunters, we're gatherers, we're beaters, we're beautiful, all of us.
+And this government has been trying for 500 -- over 500 years to rid Canada of the Indians and we're still here.
 We're still strong.
 We are a little bit broken but we can fix that.
-18 women, we need to stand behind our men and we need to bring them back to the way things should be, because without our men there would be no more children.
-Without women there's not going to be any more children.
-This genocide on behalf of the government will not work because we are getting stronger.
-And what we ask for now is health, healing and wellness centres.
-We need those.

-19 We need these positive changes now.
-We

-20 can't wait anymore.
-And that's why we're stepping up and

-21 we're saying violence no more.
+We need these positive changes now.
+We can't wait anymore.
+And that's why we're stepping up and we're saying violence no more.